michael-sevcik/SaaS-Platform-for-BI-Tool/README.md

 - a komponentu [mapper](Mapper), která složí pro vytvoření mapování mezi zdrojovou a cílovou databází.

 ## Running the application
+If you want to run this on windows, git before cloning the repository needs to be set to not convert LF to CRLF (`git config --global core.autocrlf false`), otherwise it will discrupt shell scripts.

+Run in the repository root directory:

 ```sh
 docker-compose up --build